Home » The Tests » Driving Test Booking

 Road collisions are the biggest killer of young people.
 They account for over a quarter of all deaths of those aged between 15 and 19.

-Using a satellite navigation system will also help us use better test routes for different types of roads.
+Using a satellite navigation system will also help us better test routes for different types of roads.
 We currently rely on areas with suitable traffic signs, often urban and built-up areas.